Articles & Videos

 Black Line Masters (BLMs)

-Board games, puzzles, cut and paste activities, Focus Word and Extension Word segmenting sheets, art templates and many more BLMs are available in the Sound Waves Teaching Resources.
+Board games, puzzles, cut and paste activities, Focus Word and Extension Word segmenting sheets, art templates and many more BLMs are available at Sound Waves Literacy Online.

 Choose from this suite of BLMs to meet the needs of your class.
 For example, the Match Up: Focus Word Beginnings and Endings BLMs are ideal for students who need practice with Focus Words, but who are more engaged by hands-on activities.